 Ideal treatment for:

-PDT is an effective and safe skin cancer treatment for certain superficial and precancerous lesions as recommended by your doctor, that can further reduce your risk of developing non-melanoma skin cancers in the treatment area for patients with a history of basal and squamous cell carcinomas.
+A topical medicated cream is applied to your skin and activated by a specialised light source.
+This destroys cancerous, precancerous, and sun-damaged cells while healthy cells remain intact, promoting promotes smoother, clearer and healthier skin in a few days.
+PDT is an effective, safe and long-lasting skin cancer treatment for certain superficial and precancerous lesions as recommended by your doctor and can further reduce your risk of developing non-melanoma skin cancers in the treatment area for patients with a history of basal and squamous cell carcinomas.

-Since photodynamic therapy specifically targets damaged skin cells, healthy cells are left intact to reveal bright, smooth and healthy skin in just a few days.
+Since topical sun damage treatments specifically target damaged skin cells, healthy cells are left intact to reveal bright, smooth and healthy skin in just a few days.

-A versatile treatment for damaged skin, photodynamic therapy is ideal for acne, rosacea, ageing, and other skin conditions like general sun damage.
+A versatile treatment for damaged skin, these topical therapies are ideal for acne, rosacea, ageing, and other skin conditions like general sun damage.

 You may be advised to book a standard red LED light therapy treatment 2-3 days prior to your PDT treatment to help stimulate the healing mechanism of the skin.